 Buy the Right Tools

-My uncle Jim once told me, when I balked at the idea of learning to weld, that “any job is easy if you’ve got the right tool.”
+My uncle Jim once told me when I balked at the idea of learning to weld, that “any job is easy if you’ve got the right tool.”
 This has proved to be one of the most sage pieces of advice that I have ever received and it has been invaluable to me on a number of fronts.
 Get the right tools, and learn how to use them.
 End of story.

 - Buy Good Razors: There are a lot of options and even more opinions, but for my money (and the sake of my scalp) I exclusively use Harry’s razors.
 They are high quality, extremely affordable, and most importantly, a class above all other disposable razors.

 - Use a Shave Brush: It goes without saying that you will need this if you opt to use shave soap, but it’s a good idea even when using shave cream from a tube.
 Application is smooth and consistent and minimizes waste.
 However, please note that not all shave brushes are created equal.
 Until I graduated to using a high quality, boar hair brush (badger is good too), I literally threw away a dozen cheap brushes per year because the bristles kept falling out.
-Trust me, just invest now.
+Trust me on this one, just invest now.

 Respect the Routine